 He is very active in professional associations and is a frequent legal author and lecturer.

-He is the Secretary of the Rotary Club of Baton Rouge, is a member of the Board of Directors of the Baton Rouge Bar Association, is a member of the Board of Governors of the Louisiana State Bar Association, and a host of other professional and civic organizations.
+He is the Past-President of the Rotary Club of Baton Rouge and is a member of the Board of Directors of the Baton Rouge Bar Association, and the Board of Governors of the Louisiana State Bar Association, and a host of other professional and civic organizations.